albertoSoto/streaming-magnolia/README.md

 - In the inner side, the asset has an LazyInputStream, which means that is does not get open until it really is on the stream, which causes that the stream gets open several times in a blocking way, creating a possible bottle neck for users if the server load gets high.
 - On the client side, the stream is open all time, and in every point the user picks another time in the html5 video the video starts loading again.
 That is really painful for the server.

 This implementation focus on the browser request, reading the bytes that it's requesting httpHeader, and sends only the desired information, which causes a must better performance.
-On the other hand, the stream gets free faster, wich makes the server faster to other users and it works in a non blocking way.
+On the other hand, the stream gets free earlier, wich makes the server faster to other users and it works in a non blocking way.

 Moreover, the domLoad time drops, which is a better SEO positioning and score finally.